mxlaine/PTQ_project/README.md

 # Quantized Keyword Spotting

 This IC design project studies how much accuracy a small keyword-spotting GRU loses under INT8 post-training quantization.
-The hardware constraints were two unidirectional GRU layers, a maximum hidden size of 64, and a linear head for 12 classes: ten keywords, unknown, and silence.
+The model constraints were two unidirectional GRU layers, a maximum hidden size of 64, and a linear head for 12 classes (ten keywords, unknown, and silence).

-The code trains models on Google Speech Commands v2 and simulates quantization inside the recurrent cell.
-It uses floating-point operations with quantized and dequantized values; it is not an integer inference runtime or an FPGA implementation.

 ## Results

 At hidden size 64, mean test accuracy changes from **97.24% to 97.17%** across three seeds.
-Hidden size 48 reaches **97.04%** after quantization with about 40% less weight storage than hidden size 64, making model size another useful tradeoff alongside precision.
+Hidden size 48 reaches an accuracy of **97.04%** after quantization with about 40% less weight storage than hidden size 64.

-These results use 16 log-mel bands with Δ/ΔΔ features, two GRU layers, and seeds 0, 1, and 2 from [sweep 17803125](results/ptq_sweep/17803125/).
+These results use 16 log-mel bands with delta / delta-delta features, two GRU layers, and seeds 0, 1, and 2 from [sweep 17803125](results/ptq_sweep/17803125/).
-The table reports mean ± sample standard deviation.
+The table reports mean {\pm} sample standard deviation.
 Calibration used 16 batches and the 99.99th percentile.

 <!-- results:start -->